Get,

 Causes of Placenta Previa

 The exact reason why placenta previa occurs is not known.
 However, research has shown that having scar tissue or damage in the lining of the uterus may increase the risk of developing this condition.
-This damage can be caused by C-section or a surgery of the uterus done previously such as myomectomy (a surgery to remove non-cancerous growths called fibroids from the uterus, while leaving the uterus intact).
+This damage can be caused by a C-section or a surgery of the uterus done previously such as myomectomy (a surgery to remove non-cancerous growths called fibroids from the uterus, while leaving the uterus intact).
 It’s important to remember that not all women who have had these surgeries will develop placenta previa, and some women without any of these risk factors can still develop this condition.3

 Risk Factors for Placenta Previa